 I began piano studies at the age of 12, studied music in college, and eventually became a professional musician working in New York City.
 My interest in piano technology began in 1996 when a friend loaned me a copy of a book about piano tuning, repair and restoration.
 I found a position in a piano rebuilding shop and began learning to tune, repair, and restore pianos.
-Building on that experience, four years later I attended the piano technology program at the University of Western Ontario.
+Building on that experience, four years later I attended the year long piano technology program at the University of Western Ontario.
 Upon completion of the program in 2001, my family and I relocated to Albemarle County.

 Since that time I have been serving the community as an independent piano technician.
 I am a member of the Piano Technicians Guild and, by passing a series of exams, have attained the classification of Registered Piano Technician.
 Additionally, I actively pursue ongoing professional development by attending continuing education seminars, subscribing to professional journals, and participating in on-line piano technician discussion groups.

 Here in the living room of a Waverly home in Albemarle County stands a box of finely finished wood surrounding a sounding board with 220 steel wires each strung with as much tension as an air traffic controller, about 150 pounds per square inch.